Stowmarket High School

+The school accommodates 855 students from school years 7 to 11.

 Previously a community school administered by Suffolk County Council, in September 2018 Stowmarket High School converted to academy status.
-The school is now sponsored by the Waveney Valley Academies Trust.
+The school is now sponsored by the Kingfisher Schools Trust (Previously known as Waveney Valley Academies Trust).
+The school no longer has a sixth-form as of the 2020-2021 academic year.